slatedocs/slate/source/cash_point_api.html.md

 }
 ```

+### Response

-The result contains an array of bookings and a meta object.
+The json response contains a list of existing bookings as an array and a meta block.

+- id (integer), the unique database id of the booking
+- customer (object), contains name, category and institution reference
+- comment (string) contains comment for cash point
+- status (integer, any of BOOKED=20, CANCELED=60)
+- seats (integer) number of booked seats
+- prices (array)

 ## Tour bookings

 The cash point can access all individual tour bookings via the tours bookings endpoint.